-EIL continues to have concerns around duplication of investigations surrounding pricing principles by both the Commission and the Electricity Authority (EA).
+EIL continues to have concerns around the overlapping requirements of the Commission and the Electricity Authority (EA).
 Communication between the two regulatory bodies appears very opaque to an outside observer.
-The commencement of consultation on pricing principles by the EA will assist in providing the EA with the knowledge and information to make informed decisions.
+This is particularly evident in duplication in the line pricing methodology requirements of the two regulatory bodies.